 Today's kitchen design sways toward using paler wood tones, and this chef's kitchen is right on trend with its Metropolitan eco-veneer White Oak doors.
 Aluminum framed glass doors, minimalistic cabinetry handles, and smooth surfaces make cleaning a breeze, too.

-When a customer favours dark stained cabinetry, but has limited space or light, it can be a challenge creating a bright kitchen that still compliments their personal taste and lifestyle.
-But our kitchen designers came through again.
-Here, the rich, Oak Shaker Cabinets are balanced with lighter-toned granite countertops, illuminated by island pendants and under cabinet lighting, and accented by stainless appliances.
+When a customer favours dark stained kitchen cabinetry, it can be a challenge creating a bright kitchen that still compliments their personal taste and lifestyle.
+But our designer, Susan Isbister, came through again.

 With reconfiguring this space, we were able to give the customers their wish for a separate kitchen and dining area.
 The client loved dark kitchen cabinetry.
 By adding built-ins through to the dining room and using the same lighter stone counters and beautiful full-wall backsplash tile, our designers created a cohesive look that didn't make the space feel dark or small.

 Make the space big, bright, open, and easy to clean was the request for this project.
 We worked the design around having the renovator remove walls and relocate appliances to change the layout of the space.
 Transitional, white and grey-stained Shaker cabinets, subway tile to the ceiling, and aged, white metal accents were selected to create a fresh look with an industrial twist.